bossley9/foundations/doc/mathematical-principles.md

 // Then K must be true.
 ```

-The **biconditional connective operator, `<=>`**, specifies that two operands are directly related to each other.
+The **biconditional operator, `<=>`**, specifies that two operands are directly related to each other.
 If we have the expression `P <=> Q`, it is said that P "if and only if" Q. This means Q will always be true when P is true, and false when P is false.
 The same applies both ways.

 | P | Q | `P <=> Q` |
 | --- | --- | --- |